quintozhchloe/quintozhchloe/README.md

    Back then, a popular social media in my country called Tencent QQ allowed everyone to have their own personal blog.
    I was curious about how to improve the appearance of my blog and discovered JavaScript plugins.
 That’s when I realized how fascinating IT could be.
-Although my bachelor's studies weren't in a technology-related field, I was deeply passionate about IT and taught myself the skills I needed.
-After gaining some experience, I decided to pursue a Master of Information Technology at University Of Auckland to deepen my knowledge and career prospects.
+Although my bachelor's studies weren't in a technology-related field, I was deeply passionate about IT and taught myself the skills I needed.I decided to pursue a Master of Information Technology at University Of Auckland to deepen my knowledge and career prospects.
 This journey led me to New Zealand and solidified my decision to pursue a career in this industry.